openethereum/openethereum.github.io/Network-Configuration.md

 ## Reduce the bandwidth

-If browsing the internet or generally using it is slow with Parity running, then to use the internet normally again, you can download and install the Trickle program, e.g. via [here](https://trickle.en.uptodown.com/ubuntu).
-Then you can read docs [here](https://www.tuxradar.com/content/control-your-bandwidth-trickle), and run:
+If browsing the internet or generally using it is slow with Parity running, then to use the internet normally again, you can download and install the Trickle program, e.g. via [here](https://trickle.en.uptodown.com/ubuntu) or its repo [here](https://github.com/mariusae/trickle), and run:
 ```
 $ trickle -h
 Usage: trickle [-hvVs] [-d <rate>] [-u <rate>] [-w <length>] [-t <seconds>]